The Design and Construction of Viking Longships

 Battle of Svolder (c.
 1000 AD)

-One of the most famous naval battles of the Viking Age, the Battle of Svolder took place in the Baltic Sea off the coast of modern-day Germany or Denmark.
-It pitted King Olaf Tryggvason of Norway against a coalition of his enemies—King Sweyn Forkbeard of Denmark, King Olaf the Swede of Sweden, and the Norwegian jarls Erik Hakonsson and Sigvaldi.
-The coalition trapped Olaf's fleet near the island of Svolder.
-Outnumbered, Olaf formed his ships into a defensive line.
-The battle raged for hours with intense boarding actions.
-Olaf fought fiercely but was ultimately overwhelmed, leaping into the sea to his death.
-The battle reshaped power in Scandinavia, with Sweyn Forkbeard gaining control of Norway and demonstrating that sea power could decide the fate of kingdoms.
+The Battle of Svolder is one of the most legendary naval engagements of the Viking Age, fought in the Baltic Sea off the coast of what is now Germany or Denmark.
+It pitted King Olaf Tryggvason of Norway against a powerful coalition of his enemies: King Sweyn Forkbeard of Denmark, King Olaf the Swede of Sweden, and the Norwegian jarls Erik Hakonsson and Sigvaldi.
+The coalition ambushed Olaf's fleet near the island of Svolder as he was returning from a campaign in the Baltic.

 Battle of Kleinkems (891 AD)

-Impact of Viking Sea Power on Medieval Europe
+The Broader Impact of Viking Sea Power

 "The Vikings' mastery of the sea gave them the ability to strike anywhere, their longships the engines of a century-long terror that reshaped the political map of Europe." — Historian Eleanor Barraclough